AKE-GNN: Effective Graph Learning with Adaptive Knowledge Exchange: Abstract

 \section{Abstract}

-Graph Neural Networks~(GNNs), due to their capability to learn complex relations~(edges) among attributed objects~(nodes) within graph datasets, have already been widely used in various graph mining tasks.
-Considerable efforts have been devoted to improving GNN learning through designing new architectures and/or loss objectives.
-In this paper, we introduce a novel GNN learning framework, called AKE-GNN~(\underline{A}daptive-\underline{K}nowledge-\underline{E}xchange GNN), which adaptively exchanges diverse knowledge learned from multiple graph views generated by graph augmentations.
-Specifically, AKE-GNN iteratively exchanges redundant channels in the weight matrix of one GNN by informative channels of another GNN in a layer-wise manner.
-Furthermore, existing GNN models can be seamlessly incorporated into our framework.
-Extensive experiments on node classification, graph classification, and edge prediction demonstrate the effectiveness of AKE-GNN.
-In particular, we conduct a series of experiments on 15 public benchmarks, 8 popular GNN models, and 3 graph tasks---node classification, graph classification, and edge prediction---and show that AKE-GNN consistently outperforms existing popular GNN models and even their ensembles.
-On the Cora semi-supervised node classification dataset, our framework achieves new state-of-the-art results.
-Extensive ablation studies and analyses on knowledge exchange methods also verify the effectiveness of AKE-GNN.
+Graph Neural Networks~(GNNs) have already been widely used in various graph mining tasks.
+However, recent works reveal that the learned weights~(channels) in well-trained GNNs are highly redundant, which inevitably limits the performance of GNNs.
+Instead of removing these redundant channels for efficiency consideration, we aim to reactivate them to enlarge the representation capacity of GNNs for effective graph learning.
+In this paper, we propose to substitute these redundant channels with other informative channels to achieve this goal.
+We introduce a novel GNN learning framework named AKE-GNN, which performs the \underline{A}daptive \underline{K}nowledge \underline{E}xchange strategy among multiple graph views generated by graph augmentations.
+AKE-GNN first trains multiple GNNs each corresponding to one graph view to obtain informative channels.
+Then, AKE-GNN iteratively exchanges redundant channels in the weight parameter matrix of one GNN with informative channels of another GNN in a layer-wise manner.
+Additionally, existing GNNs can be seamlessly incorporated into our framework.
+AKE-GNN achieves superior performance compared with various baselines across a suite of experiments on node classification, link prediction, and graph classification.
+In particular, we conduct a series of experiments on 15 public benchmark datasets, 8 popular GNN models, and 3 graph tasks and show that AKE-GNN consistently outperforms existing popular GNN models and even their ensembles.
+Extensive ablation studies and analyses on knowledge exchange methods validate the effectiveness of AKE-GNN.